 How to Choose the Right LMS Pricing Model

-To ensure your LMS pricing model aligns with your organisation’s learning strategy, there are a few things that you should consider:
+To ensure your LMS pricing model aligns with your organisation’s learning strategy, there are a few things to consider:

 - Align Costs with Learning Goals – Ensure that the platform supports the organisation’s training needs.
 Does the LMS pricing structure support them?